 Surprising story about how you started working in agriculture:

-One of my summer jobs in college was as an agricultural technician at the California-Oregon state border — basically, stopping cars on the freeway to ask about fresh fruits or vegetables they may be transporting, to help slow down introduction of new agricultural pests.
+One of my summer jobs in college was as an agricultural technician at the California-Oregon state border — basically, stopping drivers on the freeway to ask about fresh fruits or vegetables they may be transporting, to help slow down introduction of new agricultural pests into the state's natural borders.

 The best way to eat celery is: